Palatal Expansion in Wakefield and Westerly, RI

 An Effective Orthodontic Treatment for Various Conditions

 Have you started to notice your child’s teeth are misaligned or crowded?
 Without treatment, it can become difficult for your child to do basic functions such as speaking and eating.
 At DeQuattro Orthodontics, Dr. Frank DeQuattro and our team are here to help your child get the care they need.
-We’re proud to offer palatal expansion to help prevent your child’s teeth from crowding and misaligning more.

 What Is Palatal Expansion?